Cooks standing around a counter for a pre-shift meeting

 Inspire Your Staff to Success

-A rousing send-off to your staff is the perfect way to motivate them for the shift ahead.
-Focus on getting your employees excited for the day (or night) ahead.
+A rousing pre-service briefing to your staff is the perfect way to motivate them for the shift ahead.
+Focus on getting your employees excited for the upcoming service.
 Share an inspirational quote (avoid the cheesy ones), give a pep talk, or start a small contest.
-Employee gamification tactics are popular ways for restaurant managers to use the power of healthy competition to drive sales and staff engagement.
+Employee gamification tactics are popular ways for restaurant managers to use the power of healthy competition to boost sales and team cohesion.

 Typically, these contests revolve around who can sell the most of a certain type of beer, cocktail, or appetizer in a given period of time.
 You can reward either individuals or the whole team for their efforts.
 For example, the three top sellers might get to hand off their side work for a week, but if the entire staff surpasses a certain number of units sold, they get a pizza party.
 Whatever the prize, make sure it’s a great incentive.

 This final section of your pre-shift meeting is also a chance for you to acknowledge or recognize team members who did an outstanding job in the past week.
-An accomplishment, no matter how small, is still worthy of praise.
+In fact, researchers from the London School of Economics found that appreciation motivates employees far more than financial incentives.

 Thank your staff trainers for onboarding assistance, your line cooks who busted out a big rush like champions, or an individual for surpassing sales goals.
 Make it mandatory for your managers to find at least three team members or groups to thank for their efforts.